 After getting the measurements, lay the laminate planks on the floor accordingly but don’t lock the planks in place yet.
-This is just to know which planks go where and if you’ll need to trim some of the planks.
+This helps you know which planks go where and if you’ll need to trim some planks.

 4. Install The Laminate Planks

-Ensure to leave enough gaps between the planks and walls for expansion.
-You should check if the doors close properly immediately after installing the floor.
-After a few days, you can reinstall wall fixes and baseboards trims.
+Check if the doors close properly immediately after installing the floor.
+After a few days, you can reinstall wall fixes and baseboard trims.

-Here are the pros and cons of installing laminate over tile:
+Here are the pros and cons of installing laminate flooring over tiles:

 - Installing a laminate floor over tiles is much easier and quicker than breaking the tiles to install the laminate floor on the subfloor.